Wizards & Warriors X: The Fortress of Fear: Gameplay

-Wizards & Warriors X: The Fortress of Fear is an action platform game in which players assume the role of Kuros as he battles through the Fortress of Fear to defeat the evil wizard Malkil.
-Gameplay is more of a hack and slash type and is linear, in contrast to the previous games in the series.
+Wizards & Warriors X: The Fortress of Fear is and is linear, in contrast to the previous games in the series.
 The game consists of five "Chapters" that comprise 18 levels in total.
 Players can move Kuros with the control pad and can make him jump and attack enemies by pressing the other buttons.
 The main objectives in each level are to increase score by defeating enemies and collecting gems, maintain Kuros' life force by collecting food and ale, and gain magic powers by collecting various spells.
 To accomplish these objectives, players need to find keys and open treasure chests, collect all items, avoid hazardous objects, and defeat any enemies who stand in the way.
 Throughout the game, players can collect various magic spells to help aid Kuros along the way.
 These spells are mostly found in locked chests and include the "Shield of Protection", the "Potion of Healing", the "Spell of Invincibility", and the "Boots of Jumping".
 At the end of each "Chapter" is a boss, which must be defeated before moving to later levels.

 Kuros' life force, which consists of a series of hearts located at the top of the screen, decreases every time he sustains damage from enemies and hazardous objects or if he falls too far a distance; the player loses a life if Kuros' life force runs out or if he falls off the screen, and the game ends if all lives are lost.
 However, players can collect food and ale to help replenish Kuros' life force, and they can collect miniature versions of Kuros for extra lives.
 If the game ends, and a high enough score is obtained, players can register their initials and high score in "The Scroll of Honor", where, according to the game's manual, "the scores of the greatest warriors ever to enter the Fortress of Fear are recorded".
 However, the players' high scores are erased once the device is turned off.
 The game does not offer continues, so players must restart the game from the beginning every time the game ends.